ss190512/how-to/bash/bash_hotkeys.md

 ```
 ## Alt commands.
 ```
-Alt+a: Go to the beginning of a line.
 Alt+b: Go left one word.
 Alt+c: Capitalize the character under the cursor.
 The cursor moves to the end of the current word.
 Alt+d: Delete the word after the cursor.